-3.1.3 B300 Hardware Setup
+3.1.3 B300rl Hardware Setup

-In order to set up the Bomgar B300, the following steps will need to be performed by an authorized individual:
+In order to set up the Bomgar B300r1, the following steps will need to be performed by the Crypto-Officer:

-- 1. Unpack the Bomgar B300 and remove the front bezel from the front of the B300: - a.
-Loosen the set screw on the right side of the front bezel.
+- 1. Unpack the B300r1 and remove the front bezel from the front of the B300r1: - a.
+Loosen the set screw on the right-hand side of the front bezel.
 This screw keeps the tab in place during shipping. - b.
-Press the tab on the right side of the front bezel and pull the front bezel towards you, right side first.

-2. Reseat the hard drives:
+Press the tab on the right side of the front bezel and pull the front bezel towards you, right side first. - 2.
+Reseat the hard drives:

-- a.
+a.
 Remove each of the hard drives by pressing the dark red buttons to unlatch the drive carrier handles.
-Use the handles to pull the drives about halfway out of the Bomgar chassis. - b.
+Use the handles to pull the drives about halfway out of the B300 chassis.

+b.
 As you reinsert each of the drives, the carrier handles will begin to close.
-Close the handles (you will feel them lock) and fully insert the drives into the B300 by firmly pressing on the left and right edges of the front of the drive carriers.
+Close the handles (you will feel them lock) and fully insert the drives into the B300r1 by firmly pressing on the left and right edges of the front of the drive carriers.
 Even if no movement is felt, this helps to ensure that the disk is completely engaged.

-3. Reattach the B300's front bezel:
+3. Reattach the B300r1's front bezel:

 - a.
-Engage the left side of the faceplate first, taking care to align the stubs of the faceplate with the drilled holes in the left ear. - Repeat on the right side and then tighten the set screw.
+Engage the left side of the faceplate first, taking care to align the stubs of the faceplate with the drilled holes in the left ear. - b.
+Repeat on the right side and then tighten the set screw.
 Take care not to over tighten this screw. - 4.
 Inspect the tamper-evident labels as described in Section 3.1.4 below.
-The tamper evident labels shall be installed for the module to operate in a FIPS Approved mode of operation.
-If you find a label that is questionable in appearance, contact Bomgar support at 1-877-8-BOMGAR x2 or internationally at +01-601-519-0123 x2. - 5.
-Follow the procedures included in the Hardware Setup Guide to install your B300 in your server rack - 6.
-After you have installed the Bomgar B300 per the Hardware Setup Guide, refer to the included Getting Started Guide and configure your network settings. - 7.
-Once the Bomgar B300's network settings are correctly configured, return to Section 3.1.4.1 in this document to configure your B300 for FIPS mode.
+The tamper evident labels must be applied for the module to operate in a FIPS-Approved mode of operation.
+If you find a label that is questionable in appearance, contact Bomgar support toll-free at 1-877-826-6427 x2 or internationally at +01-601-519-0123 x2. - 5.
+Follow the procedures included in the Hardware Setup Guide to install your B300 in your server rack. - 6.
+After you have installed the B300r1 per the Hardware Setup Guide, refer to the included Bomgar Hardware Installation Guide to configure your network settings. - 7.
+Once the B300r1's network settings are correctly configured, return to Section 3.1.6.1 in this document to configure your B300r1 for FIPS mode.

-3.1.4 B300 Label Inspection and Application
+3.1.4 B300rl Label Inspection

-The B300 will be shipped from the factory with all required labels pre-applied except for the front bezel labels.
+The B300 with tamper evident label kit - part#TEL135325 and front bezel - part#FB000300, will be shipped from the factory with six labels.
+Four labels are pre-applied at factory (see Figure 10 and Figure 12 below).
+Two labels are to be applied by the Crypto-Officer on chassis top and bottom overlapping the front bezel (see Figure 11 below).
 This is to allow the end-user to reseat the drives upon receipt before affixing the front bezel to the appliance.
 Upon delivery, the Crypto-Officer should ensure that the module was not tampered with during shipment and that the labels have been applied properly.
-Also, tamper-evident labels shall be routinely inspected for damage by the Crypto-Officer, and replaced accordingly.
+Also, tamper evident labels shall be routinely inspected for damage by the Crypto-Officer.
+If the Crypto-Officer finds a label that is questionable in appearance, contact Bomgar support toll-free at 1-877-826-6427 x2 or internationally at +01-601-519-0123 x2.
+If any additional labels are needed contact Bomgar support toll-free at 1-877-826-6427 x2 or internationally at +01-601-519-0123 x2 with part# TEL135325.
+The Crypto-Officer is also responsible for securing and having control of the additional tamper evident labels at all time.